elgizabbasov/elgizabbasov/README.md

 Hi!
 I am a Software Engineering student involved in web development, CI/CD practices (i.e. DevOps pipelines), and full SDLC of software projects such as GUI, and CLI applications mainly in Python, C#, and JavaScript.
-Enjoy exploring operating systems, and have experience with Ubuntu via terminal (WSL) and VMs.
+Enjoy exploring operating systems, and have experience with Ubuntu.

 Learning Go and TypeScript 👨‍💻